TehilaNager/python-project/backend/blogapi/README.md

 | `/api/comments/<id>/`           | GET / PUT / DELETE  | Retrieve / Update / Delete comment | Comment owner / Admin |
 | `/api/likes/`                   | GET                 | List all likes                     | Admin                 |
 | `/api/likes/<id>/`              | POST / PUT / DELETE | Create / Update / Delete like      | Like owner / Admin    |

+> **Note:** The `.env` file is included in this project since it is only a demo application and does not contain any sensitive information.